What Is Quantum Computing, Really?

 -

-Faster drug discovery
+Faster drug discovery.

 -

-Personalized treatments based on simulations of your own biology
+Personalized treatments based on individual biology.

 -

-Better understanding of diseases like Alzheimer’s or cancer
+Better understanding of diseases like Alzheimer’s or cancer.

 -